tap349/tap349.github.io/_posts/2017-08-01-elixir-troubleshooting.md

 - user rates are loaded

   they are meant to be reloaded (fetched from shikimori) but it doesn't
-  happen: `DOWN` message is not received in user rate store registry yet => agent's record is still present in ETS table => user rates are not reloaded because they are reloaded only when agent is not started yet (and agent is started when they are reloaded).
+  happen: `:DOWN` message is not received in user rate store registry yet => agent's record is still present in ETS table => user rates are not reloaded because they are reloaded only when agent is not started yet (and agent is started when they are reloaded).